Hatfield Marine Science Center: History

 The Hatfield Marine Science Center was opened in 1965.
 The center was preceded by the Yaquina Bay Fisheries Laboratory, which was established in 1939 on the opposite side of Yaquina Bay.

-After several years of development, the Gladys Valley Marine Studies Building (MSB) was completed in winter 2019.
+After several years of development, the Gladys Valley Marine Studies Building (MSB) was completed in summer 2020.
 The building hosts new office and laboratory space, a 250-seat auditorium and a cafe.
 The building provides a tsunami evacuation point for more than 900 people, including local residents, and it is designed to withstand a 9+ magnitude earthquake and an XXL tsunami event.

 Organization

 More than 300 people work at the HMSC, including Oregon State University faculty, graduate students, researchers, and staff from agencies including Oregon Department of Fish and Wildlife, U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency, U.S. Department of Agriculture, and the National Oceanic and Atmospheric Administration (NOAA).
-NOAA employees at the HMSC are affiliated with the Alaska Fisheries Science Center, Northwest Fisheries Science Center, or the Pacific Marine Environmental Laboratory, all of which are headquartered in Seattle, Washington.
+NOAA employees at the HMSC are affiliated with the Alaska Fisheries Science Center, The Fisheries Science Center, or the Pacific Marine Environmental Laboratory, maintains a shared research location in Seattle, Washington.

 Visitor Center

 The Hatfield Marine Science Visitor Center is the public education wing of the HMSC.
 The visitor center's exhibits focus on marine species, marine research, and the coastal environment.
 The visitor center offers public programs and tours and is open year-round.
 Admission is by donation.

 Live marine animals on display include a Giant Pacific octopus.
 The octopus can be viewed remotely through the live HMSC OctoCam.
 Other exhibits focus on weather, tsunami, commercial fishing, ocean resource management, microscopic sea life, and tide-pool creatures and habitats.
-The Newmas, a locally built, 13 foot two-person submarine is on display outside the visitor center.
+The Newmas, a locally built, 13-foot two-person submersible, is displayed outside the visitor center.